coteditor/CotEditor/CONTRIBUTING.md

 ## Coding Style Guide

-Please follow the style of the existing codes in CotEditor.
+Please follow the style of the existing code in CotEditor.

 - Respect the existing coding style.
 - Leave reasonable comments.